boxblinkracer/cypress-testrail/README.md

 ## That's it!

-You can now start Cypress (restart after config changes), and all your results should be sent to TestRail as soon as your mapped tests pass or faiil!
+You can now start Cypress (restart after config changes), and all your results should be sent to TestRail as soon as your mapped tests pass or fail!

 ### Copying / License